 SECTION 2.
 Reporting

 SECTION 2.1.
-The (charter school) reporting procedure provides for an immediate, thorough and objective investigation of any harassment claim, appropriate disciplinary action against one found to have engaged in prohibited harassment, and appropriate remedies to any employee subject to harassment.
+The Leadership School reporting procedure provides for an immediate, thorough and objective investigation of any harassment claim, appropriate disciplinary action against one found to have engaged in prohibited harassment, and appropriate remedies to any employee subject to harassment.
 An employee may have a claim of harassment even if he or she has not lost a job or some economic benefit.

 SECTION 2.1.1.
 If any employee believes he/she has been harassed on the job, or is aware of the harassment of others, the employee should provide a written or verbal report as soon as possible to their most immediate supervisor, unless the immediate supervisor is a part of the grievance, in which case the next most immediate individual in authority.
 The report should include details of the incident(s), the names of individuals involved, the names of any witnesses, direct quotes when relevant, and any documentary evidence (notes, pictures, cartoons, etc.).

 SECTION 2.1.2.
-All incidents of harassment that are reported will be thoroughly investigated and documented. (charter school) will endeavor to protect the privacy and confidentiality of all parties involved to the extent possible consistent with a thorough investigation.
+All incidents of harassment that are reported will be thoroughly investigated and documented.
+The Leadership School will endeavor to protect the privacy and confidentiality of all parties involved to the extent possible consistent with a thorough investigation.

 SECTION 2.1.3.
 If the Board of The Leadership School determines that harassment has occurred, it will take remedial action commensurate with the circumstances.
 Appropriate action will also be taken to deter any future harassment.
 If a complaint of harassment is substantiated, appropriate disciplinary action, up to and including termination, will be taken.